Mažice

 Mažice (Maschitz) is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.
-The historic centre of the village is well preserved and is protected by law as a village monument reservation.
+The historic centre of the village is well preserved and is protected as a village monument reservation.

 Mažice lies approximately 23 km south of Tábor, 29 km north of České Budějovice, and 99 km south of Prague.